 Attainment 8 is the new national measure that shows the average grade of a pupil across 8 Department for Education (DfE) defined subjects (English, Maths, 3 English Baccalaureate Subjects and 3 from a list of other DfE approved subjects).
 The figure shows Central Bedfordshire's ranking when compared to other Local Authority areas.
 This replaces the previous '5 GCSE grades A*-C including English and Maths' measure and will take account of the move from the old letter grading system to the new numerical grading system.

-In 2016, the average overall Attainment 8 score per Pupil in Central Bedfordshire is 49.3; this has increased by 0.9 points from last year (48.4).
-This means in 2016 Central Bedfordshire Pupils have, on average, achieved a high D grade for each of their Attainment 8 subjects.
-Central Bedfordshire is 1.4 points below the statistical neighbour average (50.7) and 0.8 points above the national average (48.5).
-Central Bedfordshire is ranked 10/11 against the statistical neighbours; the same as last year.
-Central Bedfordshire is ranked 90/151 nationally; compared to 77/150 last year, Central Bedfordshire remains in the 3rd quartile nationally.
-Results for 2017 will be available in January 2018.
+In 2017, the average overall Attainment 8 score per Pupil in Central Bedfordshire was 45.5.
+Central Bedfordshire was 1.4 points below the statistical neighbour average (46.9) and 0.9 points above the national average (44.6).
+Central Bedfordshire was ranked 10/11 in 2017 against statistical neighbours, the same as in 2016.
+Central Bedfordshire was ranked 88/151 nationally compared to 90/151 in 2016 and remained in the 3rd quartile nationally.
+Results for 2018 will be available in January 2019.